krishauser/GEMstack/GEMstack/offboard/calibration/README.md

            \end{pmatrix}
 ```

-The translation component is set using a trial and error method.
+The translation component of the transform is set using a trial and error method (by viewing if points of interest in the lidar point cloud map to appropriate 2D points in the image plane).

 ### Computing the lidar to vehicle transform